 - Edit data: can edit data and upload files but can't do anything else with the password (set custom fields, lock, delete, etc.).

-Note that if a user is a manager in the password's project, he/she has by default "Manage" permission on the password, and this cannot be overriden in the password.
+- If a user is a manager in the password's project, he/she has by default "Manage" permission on the password, and this cannot be overriden in the password.

 To define permissions in a password you need to have "Manage" permission on it.
 Permissions are then set using the "Security" button in the password screen: